luxeave/clean-pattern/INSTRUCTION.md

 - When replacing a technology (e.g., Sendgrid → SES):
   - Update adapters only; do not alter use-case code or ports unless strictly necessary
 - Keep ports minimal; avoid growing “god interfaces”
+- If adding cross-cutting concerns (logging, metrics, tracing):
+  - Prefer decorators around ports or adapters at the delivery edge; never embed into use-cases

 ## Pre-Implementation Checklist (Agent)